datascientist211/datascientist211.github.io/Groningen_dogs/dogs_eda_groningen.md

 ---

-title:  Who owns the dog in Groningen?
+title:  Who owns a dog in Groningen?

 ---